bathtime/bcachefs-rollback/README.md

 # Bugs

-- The first restore (before /@root is created) will result in a small error when the system attempts to move a non-existant backup snapshot of /@root to /.snapshots [fixed]
+- The first restore (before /@root is created) will result in a small error when the system attempts to move a non-existant backup snapshot of /@root to /.snapshots [FIXED]